Jinwooooo/jinwooooo-blog/_posts/2019-07-10-lung-cancer-histology-image-classification-with-cnn-(level-1-patch).md

 Moreover, it is common in neural network to utilize maxpooling, but I've used 2x2 convolution layer with a stride of 2 instead (they pretty much do the same thing, I've used it because with a subset it performed better in terms of accuracy).
 If you are familiar with machine learning, you would have noticed the log_softmax function.
 Since the network is trying to classify a non-binary model, it makes sense to use the SoftMax.

-Note that after each epoch the model is saved into a Pytorch checkpoints.
+Note that after each epoch the model is saved into a Pytorch checkpoints file.